marjiasdk/ChatBot/README.md

 ## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this code for personal or commercial purposes.
-However, the original author(s) must be credited and this license statement must be included in all copies of the code.
+This repository is licensed under the MIT License.
+See the LICENSE file for more information.